Reviving Old Dreams: My .NET MAUI Geology App Journey

 If you’re coming from web development or Windows-focused development, preparing for iOS deployment is… well, it’s quite the journey:

-- Apple Developer Account: $99/year just to get started with device testing and App Store deployment
+Apple Developer Account: $99/year just to get started with device testing and App Store deployment

-- Mac Requirement: You absolutely need a Mac for iOS development and deployment
+Mac Requirement: You absolutely need a Mac for iOS development and deployment

-- Provisioning Profiles: The certificate and provisioning profile dance is real
+Provisioning Profiles: The certificate and provisioning profile dance is real

-- App Store Guidelines: Apple’s review process and guidelines are extensive
+App Store Guidelines: Apple’s review process and guidelines are extensive

+Thus the iOS app is definitely on the back burner for now.
 Coming from the relatively straightforward world of web deployment, this feels like a significant barrier to entry.
 It’s not insurmountable, but it definitely adds complexity and cost to what might otherwise be a simple cross-platform project.

 The Learning Curve